stelmo/eQuilibrator.jl/docs/src/examples.md

 !!! note "Variable names"
     While it is tempting to name a variable `temperature` or `ionic_strength`, these are the names of exported functions.
 Defining variables with these names will over-write these functions.

-It is possible to change the state of the system after initialization.
+It is possible to change the state of the equilibrator after initialization.
 ```
-temperature(system, 298.15u"K")
+temperature(equilibrator, 298.15u"K")
-ionic_strength(system, 0.25u"M")
+ionic_strength(equilibrator, 0.25u"M")
-pH(system, 7.4)
+pH(equilibrator, 7.4)
-pMg(system, 3.0)
+pMg(equilibrator, 3.0)
 ```
-An eQuilibrator.jl `System` has pretty printing:
+An eQuilibrator.jl `Equilibrator` has pretty printing:
 ```
-system
+equilibrator
-# eQuilibrator System
+# eQuilibrator Equilibrator
 # Temperature:    298.15 K
 # Ionic strength: 0.25 M
 # pH:             7.4